taile2007/ADS_PCB_design/README.md

 # Hardware Design for Biosignal system
 This is the 4-layer PCB well designed to avoid powerline noise and EM interference for a biosignal acquisition system.
+Hello

 ## The System's Specification: